agodwinp/linux-server-config/README.md

 # 3. Linux Server Configuration

-This repository will guide you through how to set up a Ubuntu Linux VM using Amazon Lightsail, and access my deployed item-catalog application from the server.
+This repository will guide you through how to set up a Ubuntu Linux VM using Amazon Lightsail, and access a deployed item-catalog application from the server.

 ***